-5 Tips on Avoiding Cybersecurity Attacks While Working From Home
+Here's Accountable's 5 Tips for Avoiding Cybersecurity Attacks When Working From Home

 While remote working has continuously grown year to year, the numbers hit an all-time high in 2020 as more than 60% of workers were forced to work from home amid the pandemic.
 Over time, most people have found comfort in the work from home situation as companies consider cutting down on office space requirements and maintain some staff as permanent remote workers.